jcullen/hncommentsort/README.md

 hncommentsort
 =============

-Just a simple chrome plugin that leverages jQuery and Backbone to sort comments on http://news.ycombinator.com/
+Just a simple chrome plugin that allows you to sort comments on http://news.ycombinator.com/